mjrotter4445/Stock-Analysis/README.md

-# An Analysis of Module 2 Challenge Project-VBA Script Refactoring
+# An Analysis of Module 2 Challenge Project -
+# VBA Script Refactoring
 Performing analysis on the editing & refactoring process on the Module 2 code to determine whether it can run more efficiently.

 ## Overview of the Project